-{\it On the order of the estimates in the Lemma.} Simple examples show that the exponential order on the rate of convergence of Lemma \ref{lemaequi1} can not be improved.
-This fact does not come from the vertical component, which is deterministic and easily bounded by $\epsilon \, t \, C_1$; but, rather, it comes from the horizontal component.
-Consider the following example: a one-dimensional horizontal dynamics which locally is linear $\mathrm{d}x_t = x_t \circ \mathrm{d}B_t$ and a perturbing transversal vector field $K$ which has constant unitary component on the horizontal direction, i.e. $\mathrm{d}y^{\epsilon}_t = y^{\epsilon}_t \circ \mathrm{d}B_t + \epsilon\, \mathrm{d}t$.
+\textit{On the order of the estimates in the lemma.} Simple examples show that the exponential order on the rate of convergence of Lemma~\ref{lemaequi1} cannot be improved.
+This fact does not come from the vertical component, which is deterministic and easily bounded by $\varepsilon t C_1$; but, rather, it comes from the horizontal component.
+Consider the following example: a one-dimensional horizontal dynamics which locally is linear ${d}x_t = x_t \circ{d}B_t$ and a perturbing transversal vector field $K$ which has constant unitary component on the horizontal direction, that is, ${d}y^{\varepsilon}_t = y^{\varepsilon}_t \circ {d}B_t + \varepsilon\, {d}t$.
 The $L^p$ norm of the difference